 Follow the instructions for homemade condensed milk.

-How to make homemade condensed milk fast.
+How to make homemade condensed milk quickly.

 - Gather the three ingredients in a medium-sized mixing bowl.